Taiko2k/Tauon/docs/setup.md

 # Linux Install Instructions

 BASS binaries are included with release package or can be downloaded from http://www.un4seen.com/.
 See [libraries.txt](libraries.txt) for needed files in lib/ folder (use 64 bit versions).
-Stagger and pyxhook also included in release due to failing to install with pip
+Stagger and pyxhook also included in release due to failing to install with pip.

 Use the following commands to install other dependencies: